dkowsikpai/dkowsikpai/README.md

 ### Hi there 👋

-**[Kowsik Nandagopan D](https://dkowsikpai.github.io/) - Unleashing the Magic of NLP and Beyond!** ✨
+**[Kowsik Nandagopan D](https://dkowsikpai.github.io/) - Unleashing the Magic of AI/ML and Beyond!** ✨

-🚀 An NLP enthusiast, soaring high with a fervor for DL/ML, full-stack, and mobile development.
+🚀 An AI/ML enthusiast, soaring high with a fervor for DL/ML, full-stack, and mobile development.
 A skilled DL/ML Engineer, proving expertise through tangible accomplishments.

 🎓 Education:
 - 🔭 Currently pursuing M.Tech in Computer Science and Engineering at [IIT Gandhinagar](https://iitgn.ac.in/).